 - The Schleicher Mansion, dating to 1857.

-- Poppenhusen Library, a Andrew Carnegie library, built in 1904 and recently renovated in 2005.
+- Poppenhusen Library, a Andrew Carnegie library, built in 1904 and renovated in 2005.

 - The Poppenhusen Institute, built by the “benefactor of College Point, Conrad Poppenhusen” in 1868.

 MacNeil Park is one of a number of recreational areas to be found in the village.
 This, the largest park in College point, was formerly known and still affectionately called Chisholm’s by the locals (after a family that owned a mansion on the park grounds).
-It later took on it’s present name after Hermon MacNeil, a sculptor whose studio abutted the park.
+It later took on it’s present name after Hermon Atkins MacNeil, a sculptor whose studio abutted the park.
 Additional parks include: College Point Park, Powell’s Cove Park, Frank Golden Memorial Park and the Poppenhusen Playground.
-Pictured to the right is Karl, a senior and local volunteer who keeps the 115th Street playground clean and maintained.

 Did You Know?

-Philip Haas & Sons Florests on College Point Blvd. has been there for over 100 years.
-It is still owned and run by the Haas family.
+Philip Haas & Sons Florists, now closed, on College Point Blvd. has served College Point for over 100 years.

-The view from MacNeil Park looks out on Manhattan and Laguardia Airport from across Flushing Bay.
+The view from MacNeil Park looks out on Manhattan skyline and Laguardia Airport from across Flushing Bay.